 While some peacemaking interventions produce tangible and observable results, such as signed agreements or implemented ceasefires, the impact of peacemaking initiatives is generally hard to measure in a concrete and accessible way.
-The complex, dynamic and sensitive nature of HD’s work and of the conflict environments in which it operates makes it difficult to measure the impact of its operations.
-Yet, important steps such as gaining access to conflict parties, carrying out confidence-building initiatives, providing discreet support to official peace processes, or establishing reliable channels for communication to hard-to-reach armed groups, though less tangible are no less valuable and impactful in building sustainable peace in the long term.
+The complex, dynamic and sensitive nature of HD’s work, and of the conflict environments in which it operates, makes it difficult to measure the impact of its operations.
+Yet, important steps such as gaining access to conflict parties, carrying out confidence-building initiatives, providing discreet support to official peace processes, or establishing reliable channels for communication to hard-to-reach armed groups, though less tangible, are no less valuable and impactful in building sustainable peace in the long term.

 HD’s M&E approach allows the organisation’s projects to adapt rapidly to changing circumstances on the ground.
-HD uses a peer review method which enables its operational teams to reflect critically on their project’s objectives, logic, achievements and risks with trusted internal and external colleagues.
+HD uses a peer review method, which enables its operational teams to reflect critically on their project’s objectives, logic, achievements and risks together with trusted internal and external colleagues.
 Peer reviews result in better decision-making by providing additional insight and by challenging assumptions, analyses and strategies.
 They may produce immediate changes to the project’s design or strategy, or affirm the project team’s good judgement in a complex and highly dynamic operating environment.
-Where necessary, HD also conducts external evaluations and reviews, and seeks the opinion of expert advisers.
-The organisation also supports the emergence of innovative evaluation approaches across the peacemaking sector by collaborating with counterpart organisations, donors, universities and think tanks.
-The purpose of these collaborations is to examine how other tools – including criteria-based benchmarking, network analysis and data visualisation– can be used to more effectively measure and describe less tangible results.
+HD has openly shared this method for quality assurance with trusted partners and supported the conduct of pilot peer reviews in other organisations.